-Russia registered the first coronavirus vaccine, Sputnik V, back in August 2020, Pfizer and BioNTech heralded their resounding vaccine development in late October, and the vaccine announcements have proliferated since the announcement above with CoronoVac and Oxford-Astrazeneca shot.
+Russia registered the first coronavirus vaccine, Sputnik V, back in August 2020.
+Pfizer and BioNTech heralded their resounding vaccine development in late October.
+The vaccine announcements have proliferated since the announcement above with CoronoVac and Oxford-Astrazeneca shot.

-On December 9, 2020, Health Canada granted general use authorization to the vaccine Tozinameran, which is abbreviated as BNT162b2.
+On December 9, 2020, Health Canada granted general use authorization to the vaccine Tozinameran, abbreviated as BNT162b2.

 According to data from the first analysis of clinical trials in the United Kingdom and Brazil, the immunization developed by the University of Oxford and the pharmaceutical company AstraZeneca would be up to 90% effective.
 Two more vaccines, from the companies Pfizer and Moderna, have also shown similar effectiveness.

-There is now real hope that vaccines, in combination with other tried and true public health measures, will help end the coronavirus pandemic.
-The scientific community is very encouraged by Oxford and AstraZeneca's preliminary results and the other two vaccines but that the latter had a unique logistical advantage in not requiring an ultracold chain.
+There is no real hope that vaccines, combined with other tried and true public health measures, will help end the coronavirus pandemic.
+The scientific community is very encouraged by Oxford and AstraZeneca's preliminary results and the other two vaccines, but that the latter had a unique logistical advantage in not requiring an ultracold chain.

 This vaccine's advantage is that it can be stored in ordinary refrigerators from 2 to 8 degrees Celsius and kept stable.
-This has a lot of logistical advantages in terms of transport and delivery to cities, and rural places around the world.
+This has many logistical advantages in terms of transport and delivery to cities and rural places around the world.

 Final Results of Phase III is Still Awaited